-Some floating or variable rate obligations or investments of the Fund may reference (or may have previously referenced) the London Interbank Offered Rate ("LIBOR").
-As a result of benchmark reforms, publication of most LIBOR settings has ceased.
-Some LIBOR settings continue to be published but only on a temporary, synthetic and non-representative basis and are expected to cease being published in September 2024.
-Regulated entities have generally ceased entering into new LIBOR contracts in connection with regulatory guidance or prohibitions.
+Some floating or variable rate obligations or investments of the Fund may have previously referenced the London Interbank Offered Rate ("LIBOR").
+As a result of benchmark reforms, publication of all LIBOR settings has ceased.
 Public and private sector actors have worked to establish alternative reference rates, like SOFR or Term SOFR, to be used in place of LIBOR.
 There is no assurance that any such alternative reference rate will be similar to or produce the same value or economic equivalence as LIBOR or that it will have the same volume or liquidity as did LIBOR which may affect the value, volatility, liquidity or return on certain of the Fund's floating and variable rate obligations and investments and result in costs incurred in connection with changing reference rates used for positions, closing out positions and entering into new trades.
 For example, LIBOR was previously calculated using the average rate at which a selection of large global banks reported they could borrow from one another and SOFR is a measure of the cost of borrowing cash overnight, collateralized by the U.S. Treasury securities, and is based on directly observable U.S. Treasury-backed repurchase transactions.
-Certain of the Fund's obligations or investments may have transitioned from LIBOR or may transition from LIBOR in the future.
+Certain of the Fund's obligations or investments may have transitioned from LIBOR.
 The transition from LIBOR to alternative reference rates may result in operational issues for the Fund or its obligations or investments.
 Any pricing adjustments to the Fund's obligations or investments resulting from use of an alternative reference rate may also adversely affect the Fund's performance and/or NAV.
 No assurances can be given as to the impact of the LIBOR transition (and the timing of any such impact) on the Fund and its obligations and investments.